 Which words or sounds do you find difficult to pronounce?
 Get in touch with me via our website - I often cover questions from learners in my videos and blogs.

 Do you want to improve your pronunciation at your own pace and in your own home?
-Take a look at our Pronunciation Power Online Course to see how you can build your English speaking skills in just a few minutes a day.
+Take a look at my Pronunciation Power Online Course to see how you can build your English speaking skills in just a few minutes a day.

 About the author